appsngen/bootstrap-builder/README.md

 ###How to use

-Go to `config.json` and set `true` for required comments.
+Go to `config.json` and set `true` for required components.
 NOTE: order of elements in config file is important

 ```
 "dropdowns.less": true